Oreeeee/TouhouXP/README.md

 # Patched TH17 and TH18 executables (trial and full) to run on unmodified Windows XP or Windows 2000 with Extended Kernel

 ## How?
 This patch modifies the header values of the executables to require Windows 2000 instead of Windows Vista.
 Without this patch, you will get `thXX.exe is not a valid Win32 application` error.
 Touhou 17 and 18 uses only APIs availible in XP (and 2000 Extended Kernel), so this patch can just work.
-In total, only 2 bytes get patched in total.
+In total, only 2 bytes get patched.

 ## Installation